Extra Strong Mints: History

-The brand was first made in 1935.
+The brand was first made in 1935 by British confectionary manufacturer Trebor.
 Trebor was sold to Cadbury in 1989.

 Promotion

+From the early 1960s, promotional adverts used the slogan "Trebor mints are a minty bit stronger".

 In March 1988, the brand gave a £250,000 sponsorship to the England national football team, over three years.

-In April 2015, a new series of adverts for the mints (the first in over ten years) was produced by Wieden+Kennedy London.
+In April 2015, a new series of adverts for the mints, the first in over ten years, was produced by Wieden+Kennedy London.

 Production

-They are produced in the north of Sheffield by Trebor, part of Cadbury.
+They are produced in the north of Sheffield, South Yorkshire, England by Trebor, part of Cadbury.
 Trebor makes around 35 million packs a year at Sheffield.